amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-07-30-faith-n-invention2.md

 I have made peace with my faith and the risk that expressing it requires.
 The ground I stand on may not exist yet, but I invite you to join me in building it.

-<blockquote>"You have to leave the city of your comfort and go into the wilderness of your intuition… What you'll discover will be wonderful.
-What you'll discover is yourself."
+<blockquote>You have to leave the city of your comfort and go into the wilderness of your intuition… What you'll discover will be wonderful.
+What you'll discover is yourself.
 <footer>― Alan Alda</footer></blockquote>

 No path is better than the one taken on unwavering faith.
 The gift is not the destination, but the journey.
 It's not what comes to be, but what you are *becoming*.